-The proposed form district, zoning district, and site plan are generally in compliance with the plan elements of Plan 2040, and with the CHASE principles in the Comprehensive Plan.
+The proposed zoning district and site plan are generally in compliance with the plan elements of Plan 2040.

 All other agency comments should be addressed to demonstrate compliance with the remaining Goals, Objectives and Policies of Plan 2040.

 A checklist is attached to the end of this staff report with a more detailed analysis.
 The Louisville Metro Planning Commission is charged with making a recommendation to the Louisville Metro Council regarding the appropriateness of this zoning map amendment.
 The Louisville Metro Council has zoning authority over the property in question.